 A front white light visible from at least 500 feet in the front

 Always ride with traffic, never against it, unless specifically allowed such as in bicycle contraflow lanes.

 Obey traffic signs and signals, and observe others’ right-of-way.
+Yield to pedestrians.

 Don’t pass other vehicles within the same lane.